sonatype-nexus-community/scan-gradle-plugin/README.md

     isShowAll =
         false // if true prints all dependencies.
 By default is false, meaning only dependencies with vulnerabilities will be printed. isPrintBanner = true // if true will print ASCII text banner.
-By default is true.
+By default is true. modulesExcluded = listOf("module-1", "module-2") // Optional.
+For multi-module projects, the names of the sub-modules to exclude from auditing.

     // ossIndexAudit can be configured to exclude vulnerabilities from matching excludeVulnerabilityIds =